 where $\mathcal N(0,1)$ denotes the standard normal distribution.
-Maslova \cite{M1} proved the CLTs for $N_n(-\infty,-1)$, $N_n(-1,0)$, $N_n(0,1)$, $N_n(1,\infty)$, and $N_n(\mathbb R)$ for Kac polynomials.
-Almost forty years after the publication of Maslova’s result, CLTs have been established for other classes of random polynomials.
-The CLT for Gaussian Qualls’ trigonometric polynomials was first proved by Granville and Wigman \cite{GW}, and subsequently by Aza\"{i}s and Le\'{o}n \cite{AzL} via different methods.
-Aza\"{i}s, Dalmao and Le\'{o}n \cite{ADL} extended this result to classical trigonometric polynomials.
-Dalmao \cite{D} did the same for elliptic polynomials and his result was recently generalized by Ancona and Letendre \cite{AL} by the method of moments.
-The main tool used in \cite{ADL}, \cite{AzL}, and \cite{D} is an $L^2$ expansion of the number of real zeros.
+In 1974, Maslova \cite{M1} proved the CLT for Kac polynomials.
+Nearly four decades later, CLTs were extended to other classes of random polynomials.
+Granville and Wigman \cite{GW} and Aza\"{i}s and Le\'{o}n \cite{AzL} studied the CLT for Gaussian Qualls’ trigonometric polynomials using different methods.
+Aza\"{i}s, Dalmao, and Le\'{o}n \cite{ADL} extended this result to classical trigonometric polynomials.
+Dalmao \cite{D} achieved the same for elliptic polynomials, with Ancona and Letendre \cite{AL} recently generalizing this result using the method of moments.
+The primary tool employed in \cite{ADL}, \cite{AzL}, and \cite{D} is an $L^2$ expansion of the number of real zeros.
 CLTs for Weyl polynomials and Weyl series were obtained by Do and Vu \cite{DV} using the cumulant convergence theorem.
-In 2022, Nguyen and Vu \cite{NV1} proved the CLT for random polynomials with coefficients of polynomial growth.
-The proof of Nguyen and Vu has adapted the universality method and the argument in Maslova \cite{M1}, which is to approximate the number of zeros by a sum of independent random variables.
+In 2022, Nguyen and Vu \cite{NV1} established the CLT for random polynomials with coefficients of polynomial growth.
+Their proof adapted the universality method and the argument in Maslova \cite{M1}, approximating the number of zeros through a sum of independent random variables.